open-sdg/open-sdg/docs/metadata-format.md

 ### 3.e.
 Data providers:

-Identification of national and/or international data provider(s), specifying the organization(s) responsible for producing the data.
+Identification of national and/or international data provider(s), specifying the organization(s) responsible for producing the source data.

 `DATA_SOURCE`

 ### 3.f.
 Data compilers:

-Organization(s) responsible for compilation of this indicator either at national or global level.
+Organization(s) responsible for compilation of this indicator either at national level, which is often the same as 1.a.

 `COMPILING_ORG`